kaguyabot/Kaguya/README.md

 ## Core Changes:

-- Data storage overhaul: From JSON to MySQL. *Comments: Kaguya Version 1 was using a single JSON file to store data for over 85,000 users.
+- Data storage overhaul: From JSON to MySQL. *Kaguya Version 1 was using a single JSON file to store data for over 85,000 users.
 This resulted in absurd amounts of overwrites that would periodically make Kaguya crash.
 I never intended for Kaguya to grow as large as it has today, so this change was absolutely necessary and was the core reason for the rewrite.*
-- Cleaner, more organized code all around. *Comments: I have learned quite a lot since my initial viewing of a "C# Discord Bot Tutorial" video.
+- Cleaner, more organized code all around. *I have learned quite a lot since my initial viewing of a "C# Discord Bot Tutorial" video.
 My knowledge is certainly reflected in the codebase, and I will continue to improve things overtime where I can.*
 - All commands are now signinifcantly more intuitive and functional than V1.
 - Arguments may now be passed when launching the program instead of relying on a JSON "config" file.
 If no arguments are passed, the config file will be used as an alternative way to retreive credentials.
 - Kaguya is now as reliable as ever and is many times more efficient than V1.